-Not only nature and sports enthusiasts will find everything they desire in Cortina; art and culture lovers are also fully catered for.
+Not only nature and sports enthusiasts will find everything they desire; art and culture lovers are also fully catered for.

 Cortina d’Ampezzo, the pearl of the Dolomites, has so much to offer.
 The most interesting sights and attractions in the local area are the surrounding Dolomites, various museums, a parish church in the village centre and the Corso Italia with its numerous boutiques, shops and restaurants.

 The Ciasa de ra Regoles Ethnographic Museum in the middle of Cortina was formerly the administrative centre for the entire Ampezzo area.
 The Ethnographic Museum is divided into three sections and gives an insight into the life of the rural population in past centuries.
 Visitors can admire tools and objects dating far back in time and see local costumes that are still worn on Sundays and holidays with pride.